ericcombiolab/IGSimpute/README.md

 If you want to perform imputation on your own dataset, you need to modify parameters defined in `run_IGSimpute.sh`.

+For using integrated gradients, train with `--ig` flag and refer to `integrated_gradients.ipynb`.

 ### Parameters
 Name | Default value | Description
 ------------ | ------------ | ------------